Jimmy Graham is a tight end after all.

-In a groundbreaking decision, the NFL has confirmed that arbitrator Stephen Burbank denied me request to officially be declared a wide receiver under the NFL's franchise-tag rules.
+In a groundbreaking decision, the NFL has confirmed that arbitrator Stephen Burbank denied Graham's request to officially be declared a wide receiver under the NFL's franchise-tag rules.

 More important, with the franchise grievance nearing a conclusion, the two sides can now focus on setting their own value for Graham in long-term contract talks.